shannon-sbip/datamine/README.md

 // Run all the tests in the project
 // These tests should be run often as you develop on it, to catch bugs early. yarn test

+// Start a local MySQL instance using Docker. yarn db:start

 // Start the development server.
 There will be some setup scripts executed before the dev server starts.
 // App is usually hosted on http://localhost:3000